Governor Beshear’s Speech Speech Urges Action This Session to Support Education Progress, Improve Tax Climate

 Also this session, Gov. Beshear will propose and support a series of initiatives designed to promote public safety.

-· Booster seats: Kentucky should align its booster seat regulations with federal recommendations, because current state laws are not protective enough.
+· Booster seats: Kentucky should align its booster seat regulations with federal recommendations because current state laws are not protective enough.
 Federal safety officials and doctors recommend using a booster seat until either age 9 or until a child reaches 57 inches tall; in Kentucky, only children under 7 and between 40 to 50 inches tall are required to use a booster seat.
 Recent Kentucky statistics show that 70 percent of children hurt in car crashes were 8 or 9 years old – kids who typically aren’t tall enough for adult-sized seat belts to protect them properly.
-Misaligned belts can cause serious trauma in an auto accident.
+Misaligned belts can cause serious trauma in an auto accident, leading families to seek help from personal injury lawyers to address these preventable injuries.
+Legal experts like Columbia, SC personal injury lawyers can help you seek compensation for injuries resulting from such accidents.
 If you’ve been injured in a car accident because of a misaligned belt, you can contact this Detroit, MI based personal injury lawyer that has offices all over Michigan for legal help.

 · Substance abuse: Since 2011, the rate of deaths attributed to prescription drugs has dropped while deaths attributed to heroin have surged.
 Gov. Beshear will support legislation to mandate a more aggressive approach for both law enforcement and treatment.